What Is Information Gap Theory?

 Unanswered questions vary in importance.
 The solutions have a variable utility.
 For instance, while watching a television show, we may curiously wonder what the name of an actor or actress is playing a particular role.
 This information gap has a low utility.
 However, public officials seeking the cause for a significant rise of cancer cases in a particular population, represents an information gap with high utility.
 Accordingly, the higher the perceived utility the more resources we willingly devote to filling the gap.

-The importance of an information gap determines defines the level of risk.
+The importance of an information gap helps determine the level of risk.
 “The key question about which people are uncertain—the information gap—centers around the eventual outcome when the uncertainty is resolved” (Loewenstein et al., 2021).
 Our perceived outcomes of finding a solution create the degree of perceived importance and risk.

 According to this theory, the information gap is a driving force that stimulates curiosity and promotes active engagement in an information gathering process.
 The more significant the information gap (especially in topics of interest), the stronger the motivation to fill it, leading to increased attention, involvement, and learning.